 One common reason for the GPU utilization being low is when the CPU cannot load and pre-process the data fast enough, and the GPU has to wait for the next batch to process.
 It is then a common practice to reserve more CPUs to perform data loading and pre-processing in several parallel threads or processes.
 A good rule of thumb in Puhti is to reserve 10 CPUs per GPU (as there are 4 GPUs and 40 CPUs on each node).
 On Mahti you can reserve up to 32 cores, as that corresponds to 1/4 of the node.
 Remember that CPUs are a much cheaper resource than the GPU!

 You might have noticed that we have already followed this advice in our example job scripts:

-Remember that your code also has to support parallel pre-processing.
-However,
+Your code also has to support parallel pre-processing.
+However, most high-level

-most high-level machine learning frameworks support this out of the box.
-For
+machine learning frameworks support this out of the box.
+For example in

 dataset = dataset.map(..., num_parallel_calls=10) dataset = dataset.prefetch(buffer_size)